Arumuman3/Movies-Analytics-Repo/readMe.md

 - Drama is second in line as it generated a total revenue more than 12 billion
 - Action comes third place as it generated a revenue of about 3 billion
 - Music was the least as it's total revenue was less than a billion

+# Drawbacks

+During the course of this project, this where the drawbacks experienced:
+- In the genre column, most sheets had more than one entry, which made distributing the revenue evenly an issue
+- In the revenue column, it was populated with more zeros than actual figures